-To join NHSmail, community pharmacies / DAC organisations and dental practices providers must have completed the Data Security and Protection Toolkit (DSPT) to at least ‘Entry level’.
+To join NHSmail, community pharmacies / DAC organisations, optometry and dental practices providers must have completed the Data Security and Protection Toolkit (DSPT) to at least ‘Standards Met/Higher level’.

 Social Care providers must have completed the DSPT Toolkit to ‘Approaching standards/Higher level’.

 Further information on DSPT is available on NHS Digital’s website.